control-monkey/terraform-provider-cm/docs/resources/variable.md

 subcategory: ""
 description: |-
   Creates, updates and destroys variables.
   Variable can be either a Terraform variable or an Environment variable.
+For more information: ControlMonkey Documentation https://docs.controlmonkey.io/main-concepts/variables
 ---

 # cm_variable (Resource)

 Creates, updates and destroys variables.
 Variable can be either a Terraform variable or an Environment variable.
+For more information: [ControlMonkey Documentation](https://docs.controlmonkey.io/main-concepts/variables)

 ## Learn More